 Heading farther up north, we will arrive in Paihia, which is the epicenter of the jaw-droppingly beautiful Bay of Islands.
-We’ll discover this island paradise of golden, sandy beaches and charming small towns while we’re here.
+We will discover this island paradise of golden, sandy beaches and charming small towns while we are here.
 It’s also home to the Waitangi Treaty Grounds, the birthplace of New Zealand.
 Here, we'll learn how New Zealand's history was shaped, marvel at cultural Maori performances in the Maori Meeting House, discover the world’s largest waka (canoe) and walk through native gardens with spectacular views of Paihia and the many islands.

-Heading south, we travel to the geothermal and cultural heartland of the country - Rotorua!
-You’ll smell it before you see it… the distinctive egg smell is there because of the amazing volcanic vents, boiling hot mud pools and natural geysers all over this area!
+Heading back south past Auckland, we travel to the geothermal and cultural heartland of the country - Rotorua!
+You’ll smell it before you see it… the distinctive egg smell is because of the ethereal volcanic vents, boiling hot mud pools and natural geysers all over this area.
+The ground is literally steaming!
 In Rotorua, we stay in a Marae, a traditional village meeting hall and spiritual home to the Maori.

 Our days here are full of adventure and energy as we go mountain biking in the Redwoods, and spend an afternoon rafting down the Kaituna River.
-The Kaituna River is Rotorua rafting’s playground, and home to not just one, but three impressive waterfalls, including the highest rafted waterfall in the world – Tutea Falls at 7m!
-We will finish our stay in Rotorua at the Tamaki Maori Village for an evening experience, consisting of a cultural immersion and a traditional hangi feast.
+The Kaituna River is Rotorua rafting’s playground, and home to not just one, but three impressive waterfalls, including the highest rafted waterfall in the world – Tutea Falls, at 7 meters!

-We have a long travel day on the program from Rotorua to Wellington ahead, driving across the Great Desert Road.
-Wellington, New Zealand’s compact capital, is a vibrant city with great shopping, cafés and nightlife… and well worth the drive!
-We’ll visit Parliament to learn about New Zealand’s political system (way more interesting than it sounds, we promise), and gain insight into Maori culture through an intimate Maori educational experience at the National Museum.
-You will also have some free time to explore independently as a group.
+Next up is a visit to Wellington, New Zealand’s vibrant capital city with great shopping, cafés and nightlife.
+We will visit Parliament to learn about New Zealand’s political system (way more interesting than it sounds, we promise), and gain insight into Maori culture through an intimate Maori educational experience at the interactive National Museum, Te Papa.

-We will arrive in Nadi, Fiji where sunshine, fresh air and smiles await us.
-We travel by boat to Beachcomber Island Resort, located in the picturesque Mamanuca Islands, where we will spend four days surrounded by glistening turquoise waters and soft, white sand.
+To wrap up and wind down, we travel by boat to Mana Island in the picturesque Mamanuca Islands, where we will spend four days surrounded by glistening turquoise waters and white sand.
 Our days will be taken at “island pace” while we settle in and explore the beautiful oasis that surrounds us.
 We will have plenty of time to spend in the water; swimming in the sea or taking advantage of access to snorkeling gear and stand up paddle boards.

 We will also spend time boating around the island, and all students will have the chance to explore the mesmerizing sea life which lives in the deeper waters with an introduction to scuba diving!
-Unfortunately, we have to say goodbye to paradise as we jump back on a boat to spend one more night in Nadi.
-We wrap up the program and spend some time reflecting on our adventure before we say our goodbyes - heading off back home!
+We will reflect as a group on the amazing and jam-packed experience we’ve shared together.
+We have explored the North Island of New Zealand and a number of islands in Fiji, capturing the essence of the cultures in both.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.